Tariq Ramadan: Allegations (2017–2020)

 In June, Ramadan admitted to having five extramarital affairs, saying that he sometimes acted in ways that were inconsistent with his principles.
 In that same month, the presiding judges also cleared him of the third accusation, because it had been a consensual extramarital affair, and he remains imprisoned for the first two.

 In July, it was revealed that the first accuser, Henda Ayari, was at her younger brother's wedding on the date when she was allegedly raped.

 In October, Ramadan admitted that he had consensual sex with Ayari and Christelle.

 In August 2019, Ramadan faced a new accusation of raping a woman in May 2014 in Lyon, France.

 In September 2019, Ramadan stated that the allegations from the women, the indictment for the rape, the jail custody, and the media coverage of the case against him were "state racism", and compared his own case with the Dreyfus affair.
 He stated: "Is there not a similarity between Dreyfus affair and Ramadan affair?
 Nobody can deny the anti-Muslim racism that has grown in this country [France] and which is sustained daily by the politicians and the journalists.
 Dreyfus who was Jew yesterday is Muslim today".
 This comparison caused indignation among both French and also Muslim communities.
 Among others the editor Laurent Joffrin, in his Libération, labelled Ramadan's comparison as "ridiculous" and pointed out: "Dreyfus was innocently convicted by false evidence and sent to the prison house.
 Ramadan is prosecuted but not convicted, and if he gets convicted, then it would be because of the evidence, not because of his religion".

 In February 2020, Ramadan was formally charged with raping two more women.

+Swiss conviction (2008 offence)

-In May 2023, Ramadan was acquitted by a Swiss court on all charges in relation to a singular allegation of rape and sexual coercion against a woman in a Geneva hotel room.
-Nevertheless, this acquittal was reversed in September 2024 by a Swiss appeals court.
-He received a three-year prison sentence, with two years suspended.
-Ramadan still faces multiple other rape allegations in both Switzerland and France, which he continues to deny, asserting the charges are politically driven.
-His appeal to the Federal Supreme Court of Switzerland was rejected in August 2025.
+Ramadan was convicted of rape and sexual coercion by a Swiss appeals court in September 2024 in relation to a 2008 incident in Geneva, and sentenced to three years' imprisonment, with two years suspended.
+His appeal to the Federal Supreme Court of Switzerland was rejected in August 2025, making the conviction final.

+He had previously been acquitted of the same charges by a Swiss court in May 2023, before the decision was overturned on appeal.

+French conviction (2009–2016 offences)

+In March 2026, the Paris criminal court convicted Ramadan of rape and rape of a vulnerable person in relation to offences committed between 2009 and 2016, and sentenced him to 18 years' imprisonment.

+Ramadan was tried in absentia after he failed to appear in court; a medical assessment found him fit to stand trial.
+The court issued an arrest warrant following the verdict.
+The judgment is not final and may be appealed.

+The sentence included eight years of judicial supervision, a prohibition on contact with the victims, and a permanent ban from French territory after completion of the sentence.